JanetVictorious/deep-learning-fundamentals/basic_neural_networks/README.md

 ## Simple TensorFlow model

-In [tf_model.py](./tf_model.py) is a DNN network implemented using TensorFlow resources.
-The network is intended to be used on an image dataset.
+In [tf_model.py](./tf_model.py) is a DNN network implemented using resources from the TensorFlow library.
+The network is not taking advantage of the TensorFlow API but rather shows a similar implementation as with the previous networks and how the use of [GradientTape](https://www.tensorflow.org/api_docs/python/tf/GradientTape) allows you to only define the forward pass of the network.
+In addition, the network is intended to be used on an image dataset.

+See notebook [dnn_w_tensorflow](./dnn_w_tensorflow.ipynb) for example usage.